ramzyraz/Mr.Fluffy-Fluffs-Lite/README.md

 > npm run dev

-If you want to configure the front-end, go to client branch using the git command.
+If you want to configure the front-end, go to the client branch using the git command.

 > git checkout client